Who do I contact if I have a question about upgrading plumbing or electrical inside my house?

 I want to put up a fence -- what do I need to do?

-If your lot is a standard lot (is not a corner or through lot) you will need to submit a Standard Fence Site Plan.
-There is no associated fee or required inspection.
+If your lot is a standard lot (is not a corner or through lot), there is no associated fee or required inspection.
+The fence must be in compliance with Section 90-208 of our Municipal Code.

 If your lot is a corner or through lot, you will need to submit a Corner or Through Lot Fence Application.
 There is a $50 application fee and a zoning inspection is required.